mohasabbasi/EEG-classification-of-BCI-competition-/README.md

 then select and run `main.ipynb`

-you can change and debug and creat your own models in seperate `.py` files and import them in `main.ipynb`
+you can change and debug and create your own models in seperated `.py` files and import them in `main.ipynb`

-have fun!
+Mohammad Hasan Abbasi
 2020-2021